Sullivanstatistics/saved-old-course/chapter8.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:0e2f719dab
-## Slightly More advanced Functions in R Exercise
+## Returning Values in Julia

-We will now make a function that takes some arguments in R.
+Consider the function `courses` in the video

 *** =instructions

-Write a function called `my_abs`.

-- This function will take an argument `x`.
+- Return a the string "The cost of ____ mandatory courses and ____ extra course is $____"
+- Fill in the blanks with the appropriate values from the function.
+- Use the printline function.
+- Remember when you need to use an escape character.
-- This function will use `ifelse` function to define output absolute value of `x`.
+- Paste the output of `courses(2,1)`.
-- Call this function for `c(-2,2)`.

 *** =hint